Bank of England faces guidance challenge as recovery picks up

 The Bank has said it thinks the recovery can carry on without inflation taking off, allowing it to keep interest rates at 0.5 percent for possibly another year to nurse Britain's economy back to full health.

-But questions are growing about the assumption that underpins the BoE's relaxed stance: that productivity will grow on the back of strong demand.
+But questions are growing about the assumption that underpins the Bank's relaxed stance: that productivity will grow on the back of strong demand.

-Britain's surprisingly strong bounce-back has come with a surge in hiring which the BoE did not predict and which shows little sign of cooling.
+Britain's surprisingly strong bounce-back has come with a surge in hiring which the Bank did not predict and which shows little sign of cooling.

-Shortly before Carney begins his news conference at 0530 ET on Wednesday, data is expected to show the unemployment rate fell again to 6.8 percent in the three months to March.

 Britain's economy remains a touch smaller than before the financial crisis and wages are only starting to recover ground lost to inflation in recent years.